 - Understand FEMA’s mission and goals

-FEMA’s mission is to support our citizens and first responders to ensure that as a nation we work together to build, sustain and improve our capability to prepare for, protect against, respond to, recover from and mitigate all hazards.
+FEMA’s mission is to help people before, during and after disasters.
 When the President declares a major disaster or emergency under the Stafford Act, FEMA collaborates with Federal agencies local, state and tribal to provide federal assistance to survivors.

 - Emergency Support Functions (ESFs).
 ESFs may be selectively activated for both Stafford Act and non-Stafford Act incidents.
 Resources coordinated though ESFs are assigned where needed within the response structure.
 Regardless of where ESFs may be assigned, they coordinate closely with one another to accomplish their missions.